Juanmabecerra7/Ejercicio7/README.md

 - 👀 I’m interested in kids
 - 🌱 I’m currently learning photography
 - 💞️ I’m looking to collaborate on Flaco Schiavi
-- 📫 How to reach me in the wood
+- 📫 I desire for placent bed time

 <!---
 Juanmabecerra7/Juanmabecerra7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.